 If you can find the tooth, pick it up by the crown (the tooth part) and avoid touching the root.
-If dirty, wash quickly under cold water and try to replant the tooth and bit down to hold it in position.
+If dirty, wash quickly under cold water and try to replant the tooth and bite down to hold it in position.

 If this is not possible, try putting the tooth in a container of cold milk or place in your mouth between your molars and your cheek.
-Younger patients can swallow so please use your judgement as to how best to transport the tooth.
+Younger patients can swallow so please use your judgment as to how best to transport the tooth.
 AVOID keeping it in water.
 Once a tooth is lost, the nerves and blood vessels cannot be repaired.
 However, the bone can reattach to the root of the tooth once it's put back into place.

 Badly bitten lip or tongue